nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* Developers engaged in medium to large-scale software projects;
+* Project managers engaged in software projects at the startup/small level companies;
 * Collaborates frequently with multiple teams or departments;
 * Requires quick access to contact details of other team members based on their roles and responsibilities;
 * Prefers an organized and streamlined method for contact management;